zuppler/terraform-hcloud-kubernetes/README.md

 <details>
 <summary>Egress Gateway</summary>
 Cilium offers an Egress Gateway to ensure network compatibility with legacy systems and firewalls requiring fixed IPs.

-> [!WARNING]
-> The use of Cilium Egress Gateway does not provide high availability and increases latency due to extra network hops and tunneling.
+The use of Cilium Egress Gateway does not provide high availability and increases latency due to extra network hops and tunneling.
 Consider this configuration only as a last resort.

 Example `kubernetes.tf` snippet:
 ```hcl